nguyenhuands99/nguyenhuands99/README.md

 - 🎓 I'm a fresh graduate from University of Science - Vietnam.

-- 🖥 I'm coding daily with Python on my Linux machine, which sometimes helps me shoot myself in the foot in a very efficient way. 🔫🦶
+- 🖥 I'm coding daily with Python on my Linux machine, which sometimes helps me shoot myself in the foot in a very efficient way. 🦶🔫

-- 🧠 I love building things with programming, seeing insights through data, then iterate back and forth.
+- 🧠 I love building useful things with programming, acknowledging the art of software and data solutions, watching dataflows, finding insights through data, then iterate back and forth.

-- 🤷‍♂️ Internet is a scary thing then I must learn to understand it, so does AI/ML. 🤣